Aerial view of rows of new build modular terraced houses in the UK

 2. 10 September 2026 | 09:00 - 13:00 (BST)

 The programme is built to address the most pressing challenges and emerging opportunities in planning and development today.
-Through a series of expert-led sessions, panel discussions, and practical case studies, delegates will gain a comprehensive understanding of how recent planning reforms are shaping delivery and development.
+Through a series of expert-led sessions, panel discussions and practical case studies, delegates will gain a comprehensive understanding of how planning reform, evolving government priorities and the implications of a new Prime Minister are shaping delivery and development.
 The conference will also explore current land market trends, offering valuable insight into sector confidence across different regions and asset classes.

-Policy and regulation remain central, with opportunities to evaluate key frameworks such as Greenbelt and Greybelt policy, and learn how to assess development viability using national methodologies.
-Legal experts will also clarify recent legislative changes and their impact on planning and development practice.
+Policy and regulation remain central, with opportunities to evaluate key frameworks such as Greenbelt and Greybelt policy, planning reform, Spatial Development Strategies and biodiversity requirements, alongside discussion of how these reforms are being implemented in practice.
+Delegates will also learn how to assess development viability using national methodologies, while legal experts clarify recent legislative changes and their implications for planning and development.

 Speakers